Kinseys/HAIKA/README.md

 # Autoencoder Pipeline for Morphology Analysis
 <p align="justify">
 This repository provides a complete workflow for <strong>image preprocessing</strong>, <strong>deep feature extraction</strong>, and <strong>unsupervised clustering</strong> for insect morphology studies by using the wings images.
-The pipeline standardizes raw images, learns compact latent “fingerprints” using a convolutional autoencoder, and then groups similar specimens through clustering methods such as OPTICS, KMeans, and Agglomerative clustering.
+The pipeline standardizes raw images, learns compact latent “fingerprints” using a convolutional autoencoder, and then groups similar specimens through clustering methods such as OPTICS, KMeans, and Agglomerative clustering for downstream systematics and evolutionary biology analysis.
 </p>
 This framework was developed in collaboration with Muséum national d'Histoire naturelle (MNHN) teams, University of Oxford and INSERM.
 It's designed for <strong>reproducibility</strong>, <strong>scalability</strong>, and <strong>biological interpretability</strong>.